DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Why Make Coffee Scrubs without Coconut Oil?

-How do you make a coffee scrub without coconut oil?
 As coconut oil has a fairly high comedogenic rating of 4 — meaning it can clog pores and cause acne when used — I chose to create a DIY coffee scrub recipe without coconut oil.
 In lieu of coconut oil I used sweet almond oil.
 Sweet almond oil has a comedogenic rating of 2, which is moderately low, and contains essential fatty acids as well as vitamins A and E.

 So not only will this coffee body scrub recipe not cause acne, but it’s also an effective emollient for moisturizing skin.
 Plus, sweet almond oil is quickly and easily absorbed by the skin.